orchid-hybrid/PesterchumOnline/README.md

 ##Technical overview
 ###Basic functionality:
 The user starts on the index page and inputs a handle.
-This is checked against Pesterchum specifications using the RegEx `/^[a-z][a-z0-9]*[A-Z][a-z0-9]*$/` (the handle must start with a lowercase letter, have exactly one uppercase letter, and contain only alphanumeric characters).
+This is checked against Pesterchum specifications using the RegEx `/[a-z0-9]*[A-Z][a-z0-9]*$/` (the handle must not start with a capital letter, have a single capital letter, and contain only alphanumeric characters).
 Modernizr checks sessionStorage availability - if it's available, it's used to pass the handle to the next page.
 If not, `window.name` is used.

 The client goes to the main page and gets the nick from either sessionStorage or `window.name`.
 It checks it again with the same RegEx, then transmits it to the server in an HTTP `POST` to /znewclient.
 If the RegEx fails validation, the client is bounced back to the index page.
 Otherwise, the server receives the request and does the following: